The Jefferson County Orphan Asylum Found a New Name, And Home, In 1864

 The whole number of admissions to the institution since its establishment, is 579; 72 were supported the past year, and 34 were remaining October 1st.

-The children were taught elementary branches and common school education, as well as “religious truths.”
+The children were taught elementary branches, typical school education, and “religious truths.”
 As it wasn’t uncommon for children to work at a young age, they were also taught industrial skills appropriate for their age and learning abilities, as given by the superintendent under the appropriate rules and regulations.
 It wasn’t until 1908 that public schools were opened for the orphanage’s children.

-Around 1896, the Jefferson County Orphanage underwent an expansion as the city was undergoing tremendous growth at the time.
+Around 1896, the Jefferson County Orphanage expanded as the city grew tremendously.
 When the St. Patrick’s Orphanage on Coffeen Street opened in 1898, it relieved the County Orphanage of a need to expand yet again as all Catholic children were sent to it.
 For the most part, the numbers of each institution remained fairly close in the following years.

 Over the years, many philanthropic individuals gave to the Jefferson County Orphan Asylum.
 Roswell P. and Sarah Flower created the Henry K. Flower fund after the death of their son at the age of 15 with a $5,000 gift.
 George Cook, who gifted the city’s Soldiers’ and Sailors’ Monument, similarly left $5,000 from his estate to the institution in 1901.